 Protection against Wood Dust and Sawdust

 Work-related injuries like cuts are not the worst thing that can happen.
 Do not underestimate the harm that can cause wood dust and chips produced by power carving tools.
 Always wear safety goggles and a dust mask when working on a woodworking machine.
 The noise generated by the machine is equally harmful, so always wear headphones when it is turned on.
-Remember that even after turning off the machine, very fine and almost invisible dust can fly in the air.
+Remember that even after turning off the machine, even when you are finishing your wood carving projects, very fine and almost invisible dust can fly in the air.
 Therefore, do not rush to remove the protection.

 Do not rush at all!
-Wood carving is not something to be done in a hurry.
+Wood carving is not like running – something to be done in a hurry, and there is no such thing as going to carve a wooden spoonreal quick.
 Take your time, enjoy the process and control the sharp-bladed knife.